 A combined warehouse can be used to see total demand from more than one warehouse.
-A combined warehouse allows you to chose which warehouses to include to show total demand (sales information).
+A combined warehouse allows you to choose which warehouses to include to show total demand (sales information).
 You also specify which warehouse stock to consider.

 The following scenarios are examples of merchants who might find a combined warehouse useful:

 - Amazon sellers using a staging or overflow warehouse before forwarding inventory to an FBA (fulfilled by Amazon)warehouse.
 In this case, the extra warehouse is set up as an IP warehouse to show stock levels.

 - Merchants with multiple locations or sales channels who want to see the total demand for products to order from overseas vendors.

 - Stores selling both on their own domain and Amazon that want to see demand for different regions.
 In this case, Amazon US + Amazon CA + domain.com can be shown together.
 Then, Amazon GB (showing pan-EU demand) + domain.co.uk can be shown in a different combined warehouse.